Extra-galactic Observing Programs

 BOSS was the only extragalactic survey in SDSS-III (2008-2013), and it targeted both galaxies and quasars.
 BOSS benefited from a new spectrograph and new optical fibres, featuring a smaller aperture (2 arc-seconds instead of 3 arc-seconds).
 BOSS data was first released in DR9, and the complete BOSS data was released in DR12.

-BOSS galaxy target selection was designed around its main science requirements – a measurement of the angular diameter distance with a precision of 1% at redshifts z = 0.3 and z = 0.55.
+BOSS galaxy target selection was designed around its main science requirements - a measurement of the angular diameter distance with a precision of 1% at redshifts z = 0.3 and z = 0.55.
 This required two galaxy target algorithms: LOWZ (0.15 < z 0.45) and CMASS (0.4 < z < 0.7).
-The LOWZ selection is a simple extension of the Legacy Survey LRG Cut-I selection, extended primarily towards fainter targets in order to increase the spacial number density by approximately a factor of three.
-The CMASS selection is an extension of the Legacy Survey Cut-II selection, extended both by including fainter and bluer targets in order to increase the spacial number density.
+The LOWZ selection is a simple extension of the Legacy Survey LRG Cut-I selection, extended primarily towards fainter targets in order to increase the spatial number density by approximately a factor of three.
+The CMASS selection is an extension of the Legacy Survey Cut-II selection, extended both by including fainter and bluer targets in order to increase the spatial number density.

 BOSS quasar target selection (Ross et al. 2012) was designed to select high-redshift (z > 2.15) objects, as tracers of the large-scale structure via the Ly$\alpha$ forest.
 As such, it differed substantially from the target selection used in the Legacy Survey.